 Photosynthetically active radiation (PAR) is a measure of the amount of incident light that is absorbed by a plant and contributes towards photosynthesis.
 It is therefore a very useful parameter for those in the agriculture industry.

-PAR is defined as the total number of photons landing in unit area in unit time, that have wavelengths within the range, 400nm – 700nm.
+PAR is defined as the total number of photons landing in unit area in unit time, which have wavelengths within the range, 400-700 nm.
 Note that this method assumes all photons within this range have the same photosynthetic impact, and those outside it have none.
 Furthermore, it does not offer any indication as to the efficiency of absorption of each of these photons by the plant, only the amount of potentially “useful” light available.
-It is a “broadband quantity”; rather than a spectrum, a PAR reading will give a number calculated by adding up all the “useful” photons in the spectrum hitting a given point.
+It is a “broadband quantity;" rather than a spectrum, a PAR reading will give a number calculated by adding up all the “useful” photons in the spectrum hitting a given point.

 PAR units are typically given as μmol.s-1.m-2.
 The number of photons at each wavelength is calculated by dividing the measured radiometric power of the sample light at any wavelength by the energy of a single photon at that wavelength.